 - baking spray (for greasing pan)

 - In a food processor add spinach, cover, and blitz until broke down (few seconds).
 Add mayo, cayenne pepper, garlic, onion powder, nutmeg, salt and pepper.
 Blitz again until combined.

 - Add cream cheese and blend until incorporated.
 Add artichokes and blend until few seconds until artichoke broke down slightly.
 Add 1 cup of the cheese and blend a couple seconds.

 - Carefully remove pan from oven and turn to broil.
 Cover buns with foil and broil for about 2 minutes until cheese is bubbly.
 Carefully remove from oven and dig in!
-Lemon optional.
+Lemon over top of dip is optional.
 Enjoy!